devopsyuva/kubernetes_latest_manifest/Docker Engine/T04-Docker-networking/02-Docker-host-network.md

 # Docker host network
+- Docker container’s network stack is not isolated from the Docker host (the container shares the host’s networking namespace), and the container does not get its own IP-address allocated.
 - If containers needs to be exposed using network namespace what docker host will be using, then containers can be launched using host network.
 - In general, containers will have separate namespace for network as well by default for bridge.
 - We have to ensure, why we need to give containers a host network before creating it.
 - Not all application in a containers need host network namespace.
 - Some application might open dynamic port numbers which needs external access to clients.
 Those application can't use port forwarding.
-- Portwarding works well for static ports not for dynamic ports.
+- Port farwarding works well for static ports not for dynamic ports.
+- Host mode networking can be useful to optimize performance, and in situations where a container needs to handle a large range of ports, as it does not require network address translation (NAT), and no “userland-proxy” is created for each port.

+### Note
+- The host networking driver only works on Linux hosts, and is not supported on Docker Desktop for Mac, Docker Desktop for Windows, or Docker EE for Windows Server.

 ## How to create a containers with host network?
 - Host network is created by default when docker installed.